Jerbear28-spec/Network-Switch-Project/README.md

 ![wiresharkcapture](https://github.com/user-attachments/assets/8687d576-4917-4e35-b389-2c2d55f4bea6)

 <p>
- From here, traffic can be filtered by IPV6 addresses, protocol, and port number.
+ From here, traffic can be filtered by IPV6 addresses, protocols, and port numbers.
 Filters can also be combined using logical operators such as:
 </p>

 - and (&&)